IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver.html.markdown

 - `instance_id` - (Required, String) The GUID of the private DNS service instance.
 - `name`- (Required, String) The name of the custom resolver.
+- `enabled`- (Optional, Bool) To make custom resolver enabled/disable.
 - `description` - (Optional, String) Descriptive text of the custom resolver.
-- `high_availability` - (Optional, Bool) High Availability is enabled by Default, Please add two or more locations.
+- `high_availability` - (Optional, Bool) High Availability is enabled by Default, Need to add two or more locations.
 - `locations`- (Optional, Set) The list of locations where this custom resolver is deployed.
 There is no update for location argument in resolver resource.

 ## Attribute reference